 At Monument Health, we believe the patient and their providers share responsibility for care.
 A copy of your rights and responsibilities is available in the admissions packet, is posted in the outpatient areas throughout the facility and is listed below.

-If you have any questions or concerns about these rights and responsibilities, please call Patient Relations at 605-755-4704.
+If you have any questions or concerns about these rights and responsibilities, please call Patient and Family Relations at 605-755-4704.

 If a patient or family member has concerns, complaints, or compliments about patient care, they are encouraged to visit with their care provider, a department director, a patient relations representative, or a hospital administrator.